**Updated December 2025**

 Canned Goods:

-My Apple Recipes for homemade apple butter, apple sauce or dried apple rings, make great Christmas gifts with locally grown produce.
-I also give away my Sweet Relish and Dilly Beans as gifts.
+My Apple Recipes for homemade apple butter, apple sauce, or dried apple rings, make great Christmas gifts with locally grown produce.
+I also get rave reviews when I give away my Sweet Relish and Dilly Beans as gifts.

 SHOP LOCAL FOOD